nickmbi/ztnickzt/README.md

 <a href="https://www.linkedin.com/in/nicholas-m-21b054371"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Im a Sophomore at Oakwood University with a strong interest in cybersecurity and information technology, seeking opportunities to expand my technical skills, gain hands-on experience, and contribute to real-world IT and security projects
+Im a Sophomore at Oakwood University with a strong interest in cybersecurity, seeking opportunities to expand my technical skills, gain hands-on experience, and contribute to real-world security projects

 ## Objective